moby/moby/docs/sources/api/docker_remote_api.rst

 - The Remote API is replacing rcli
 - Default port in the docker deamon is 4243
 - The API tends to be REST, but for some complex commands, like attach or pull, the HTTP connection is hijacked to transport stdout stdin and stderr
+- Since API version 1.2, the auth configuration is now handled client side, so the client has to send the authConfig as POST in /images/create and /images/<name>/pull

 2. Version
 ==========

-The current verson of the API is 1.1
+The current verson of the API is 1.2
-Calling /images/<name>/insert is the same as calling /v1.1/images/<name>/insert You can still call an old version of the api using /v1.0/images/<name>/insert
+Calling /images/<name>/insert is the same as calling /v1.2/images/<name>/insert You can still call an old version of the api using /v1.0/images/<name>/insert

 3. Endpoints